KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Helpful resource from Google Ventures: [Questions to Ask Before Starting User Research](http://www.gv.com/lib/questions-to-ask-before-starting-user-research)

-## United Methodist Church Re-Imagined

-### Reverse Engineering for Success
-* What does a successful national United Methodist Church look like?
-* Whom should the church reach?
-* How should the church reach them?

 ## Global Digital and Philosophical Reorganization

 ### Software is Eating the World